-Second, the Draft 2008 LRTP calls for proactive and innovative options for generating new revenue that would help fully implement the Constrained Plan plus new First Priority Strategic Projects.
+Second, the Draft 2008 LRTP calls for proactive and innovative options for generating new revenue that would help fully implement the Constrained Plan projects on an optimal schedule and potentially fund some plus new First Priority Strategic Projects.
 Some options will include pursuing opportunities such as public-private partnerships, tolls/congestion pricing, increasing local sales tax, a countywide congestion mitigation fee, and other mechanisms.